 1. Freeport Water Taxi – Freeport

 Stroll down the Nautical Mile in Freeport and end up at the Freeport Water Taxi.
-Besides a one-hour day cruise, it offers seasonal seal watching tours, sunset cruises, fishing excursions, and more.
-Most tours cost from $15 to $40, with the exception of the fishing tour, which comes in at $450 or more.
+Besides a 1-hour day cruise, it offers seasonal seal watching tours, sunset cruises, fishing excursions, and more.
+Most tours cost from $15 to $40, except for the fishing tour, which comes in at $450 or more.
 On most rides, prices for children younger than 10 are discounted.
-The one-hour day cruise is family-, pet-, and budget-friendly.
+The 1-hour day cruise is family-, pet-, and budget-friendly.
 Reservations can be made online here.
-Arrive 30 minutes before your cruise to check in.
+Arrive 30 minutes before your cruise to check-in.
 You can also pop on the Freeport Water Taxi for a shuttle cruise to Point Lookout.
 It is currently running at 50% capacity.

 2. Port Water Taxi – Port Washington